By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 1257|Pages: 3|7 min read

-“The iPod experiment was a start, but to get a sense for just how big a task we face, it’s use to have a sense of how schools came to be the way they are, shaped by h values of a very different world” (Davidson 56).
-Indeed, the iPod experiment at Duke University was a surprising experiment because no one really knew what would happen to this new device that was meant as an audio player.
+“The iPod experiment was a start, but to get a sense for just how big a task we face, it’s useful to have a sense of how schools came to be the way they are, shaped by the values of a very different world” (Davidson, 2009, p.
+56).
+Indeed, the iPod experiment at Duke University was a groundbreaking initiative because no one really knew what would happen with this new device that was initially meant as an audio player.
 It was questionable whether iPods could even be educational, that is, until educators saw students who were born during the information age go to work.
 When the students were given an opportunity to essentially create their own classroom and ways of learning, without any conditions from the University, it truly allowed them to shape their interaction with the world in a way the old education model could never allow them to do.
-The world is constantly changing, which suggests that learning is nowhere as important as a shaping a person’s interaction with the world through unlearning, the only way to move away from a past that no cannot suffice for the future.
+The world is constantly changing, which suggests that learning is nowhere as important as shaping a person’s interaction with the world through unlearning, the only way to move away from a past that cannot suffice for the future.

-Unlearning is not forgetting, but it is letting go of something that is already acquired by us.
-One important factor that helps with unlearning is to be open and broad-minded.
-Cathy Davidson, a Duke University professor, defines unlearning by saying, “Unlearning requires that you take an inventory of your changed situation, that you take an inventory of your current repertoire of skills, and that you have the confidence to see your shortcomings and repair them” (Davidson 67).
-By this, she simply means that one must recognize his or her strengths and shortcomings.
-Doing this will allow people to not necessarily just improve in a way that will help them face a new challenge, but it will more importantly shift their focus and their methods in a way that may even create new areas of confidence.
-In a way, unlearning is changing what you learn and how you learn.
-In fact, changing these two things will make it natural for an individual to unlearn because it allows them to focus on the present and the future, not the past.
-Being open-minded will allow individuals to be aware of change within themselves and change within the world.
-Being broad-minded and unlearn will ultimately result in a person more properly suited to interact in a world that is forever changing.
+Unlearning is not forgetting; rather, it is letting go of something that has already been acquired by us.
+One important factor that helps with unlearning is being open and broad-minded.
+Cathy Davidson, a Duke University professor, defines unlearning by saying, “Unlearning requires that you take an inventory of your changed situation, that you take an inventory of your current repertoire of skills, and that you have the confidence to see your shortcomings and repair them” (Davidson, 2009, p.
+67).
+By this, she means that one must recognize their strengths and shortcomings.
+Doing this will allow people not only to improve in a way that will help them face new challenges, but more importantly, to shift their focus and methods in a way that may even create new areas of confidence.
+In essence, unlearning is about changing what you learn and how you learn.
+Changing these two aspects makes it natural for an individual to unlearn because it allows them to focus on the present and the future, not the past.
+Being open-minded will enable individuals to be aware of changes within themselves and the world.
+Being broad-minded and practicing unlearning will ultimately result in a person better suited to interact in a world that is forever changing.

-People should tie what they learn in schools to home, families, neighborhood, etc. Davidson says, “Relevance has been proved to be a crucial factor for keeping students in high school, especially mid- and lower-level students.
-Tie what kids learning school to what they can use in their homes, their families and their neighborhood—and vice versa—and not surprisingly, that relevance kicks their likelihood of staying in school up a few notches (Davidson 59).
-This is what Davidson means by relevance, and why unlearning is so important.
-Unlearning helps keep what students learn in school relevant, and current school systems are not getting that right.
-More and more testing seems to be the focus, but like Davidson questions, what has the world become?
+People should tie what they learn in schools to their homes, families, neighborhoods, etc. Davidson asserts, “Relevance has been proved to be a crucial factor for keeping students in high school, especially mid- and lower-level students.
+Tie what kids learn in school to what they can use in their homes, their families, and their neighborhood—and vice versa—and not surprisingly, that relevance kicks their likelihood of staying in school up a few notches” (Davidson, 2009, p.
+59).
+This is what Davidson means by relevance and why unlearning is so crucial.
+Unlearning helps keep what students learn in school relevant, and current school systems are not achieving this.
+More and more testing seems to be the focus, but as Davidson questions, what has the world become?

-The world is constantly changing, which suggests that learning is nowhere as important as a shaping a person’s interaction with the world through unlearning, the only way to move away from a past that no cannot suffice for the future.
+The world is constantly changing, which suggests that learning is nowhere near as important as shaping a person’s interaction with the world through unlearning.
+This is the only way to move away from a past that cannot suffice for the future.

 Browse our vast selection of original essay samples, each expertly formatted and styled